QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 <hr class="sr">

-##
-### Why we use computer ?
+### Why do we use a computer?

-If we can solve an ODE and find the solutions, why does we need to use a computer ?
-Because in fact, we couldn't solve all the ODE, the example of the first-order linear differential equation given in the previous section are exceptions.
-That is why we use a computer, which with we can approximate the solution.
+If we can solve an ODE and find the solutions, why do we need to use a computer?
+Because, in fact, we couldn't solve every ODE, the example of the first-order linear differential equation given in the previous section is an exception.
+That is why we use a computer, with which we can approximate the solution.

 However, if you were attentive, you could notice in the previous examples that their solutions are not unique.
 In fact, there are infinite solutions to an ODE, which is a problem when we want to approximate something.

 ### Cauchy, or it's better when it's unique

-To have a problem with an unique solution, we add a constraint by fixing a value to a certain point.
+To have a problem with a unique solution, we add a constraint by fixing a value to a certain point.

 For example, $y\prime = y$ has $x\mapsto 0,\quad x\mapsto \exp (x),\quad x\mapsto 42\times \exp (x) $ as solutions, but $\exp$ is the unique solution to the problem
 <div>